procrastinate-org/procrastinate/docs/howto/cron.rst

   have multiple workers, periodic tasks will only be deferred once per period.
 - If a worker is occupied by a long-standing synchronous task, it will not be available to defer periodic tasks.
-If you use sync tasks, ensure that at least one of your workers is executing tasks that are usually shorter to run than your shortest periodic task interval.
+If you use sync tasks, ensure that at least one of your workers is assigned tasks that are usually shorter to run than your shortest periodic task interval.
 This is especially true for tasks that run every second.
 - When a worker wakes up, it will defer periodic tasks that have not been deferred yet
   but: